-On September 30, 2019, Brian Davis ("petitioner") filed a petition for compensation ("petition") under the National Childhood Vaccine Injury Act of 1986, 42 U.S.C. §§ 300aa-1 to -34, as amended.
-Petitioner alleges that a tetanus-diphtheria-acellular pertussis ("Tdap") vaccination that he received on July 27, 2018 in his left arm caused a shoulder injury related to vaccine administration ("SIRVA").
-Petition at 1.
-On December 16, 2020, respondent filed his Vaccine Rule 4(c) report, conceding a Table injury for SIRVA.
-On that same day, Chief Special Master Corcoran issued a ruling on entitlement, finding that petitioner was entitled to compensation for SIRVA.
+On July 29, 2020, Christopher Dougherty ("petitioner") filed a petition for compensation under the National Childhood Vaccine Injury Act of 1986, as amended ("the Vaccine Act" or "the Act"), 42 U.S.C. §§ 300aa-1 to -34.
+Petitioner alleged that he suffered Guillain-Barré Syndrome ("GBS") as a result of an influenza ("flu") vaccine administered to him on October 20, 2017.
+See Petition.
+On May 7, 2021, respondent filed his Vaccine Rule 4(c) report, concluding that petitioner suffered GBS as defined by the Vaccine Injury Table, within the Table timeframe.
+On May 17, 2021, Chief Special Master Corcoran issued a ruling on entitlement, finding that petitioner was entitled to compensation for a GBS Table injury.